sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/15-buffers.md

 - High-Impedance (Hi-Z) - output is disconnected from the circuit

 Has an enable pin.
+Provides the option to electronically isolate the output of the buffer.

+### Uses

-Provides the option to electronically isolate the output of the buffer from the output bus.
-Used in bus-based systems where multiple devices are connected to the same bus.
-Hi-Z state allows other devices to drive the bus to be used without interference.
+- Used in bus-based systems where multiple devices are connected to the same bus.
+Only one device drives the bus at a given time, while others are in Hi-Z state.
 Decoders are used to keep only one tri state buffer active while the other devices are in their Hi-Z state.

+- Can be used in multiplexers

+### Variations

-There are 4 variations.
+4 variations:

 - Active High tri-state buffer
 - Active High inverted tri-state buffer